thefundamentalfan/thefundamentalfan.github.io/_posts/2016-4-5-Money-in-the-Majors.md

 This isn't any groundbreaking analysis.
 In fact, ever since Billy Beane and his A's brought Bill James' sabermetrics to the mainstream, team payroll and success have been correlated less and less as each year passes.

 But can there be a sweet spot?
-Can you hit the payroll <i>just so<i> and see it soar over the left field wall?
+Can you hit the payroll <i>just so</i> and see it soar over the left field wall?

 I think the Royals have it figured out.
 Let's take a look at the AL last season.
 The biggest spenders behind the Dodgers were all AL teams, with the Yanks ($219,282,196) in 2nd, Red Sox ($187,407,202) in 3rd, and the Tigers ($173,813,750) in 4th.
 How did they compare with the Royals ($113,618,650) who were as middle-of-the-pack as you could get>